 Scottish grown tea plants for sale

-The minimum order for delivery - 1 pallet = 140 tea plants
+The minimum order for delivery - 1 pallet = 140 tea plants.

 ABOUT THE TEA PLANTS FOR SALE

-Tea growing needs some prior thought, so if you are interested please check your soil pH first (tea likes acidic soil and Scotland has plenty of this - a pH of 5.5 is ideal).
+The seeds we grow our tea plants from are polyclonal from Guranse Tea Estate which is one of the highest gardens in the Himalayan region (7000ft).
+These plants are being grown specifically for outside planting and are ready for sale.
+Please check your soil pH first (tea likes acidic soil and Scotland has plenty of this - a pH of 5.5 is ideal).
 Also check the pH of your water supply if irrigating, as quite often bore hole water will be a pH of 7 or even 8.

 Visit an already established Tea Garden Tour